demonchild2112/emacs-extras/README.md

 * Disabling electric indent (I really wish that was off by default).

 ### Installation
-1. Check that you can have 'add-apt-repository' installed:
+1. Install `software-properties-common`, which allows you to add the hosting ppa to your local repository lists:

-        [[ -z "$(type add-apt-repository 2>/dev/null)" ]] && sudo apt-get install software-properties-common
+        sudo apt install software-properties-common

 2. Add the hosting ppa: